-Why is marketing even worth considering in the first place?
+Why is marketing even worth considering in 2023?

 In the present digital age, it is clear that traditional marketing methods alone cannot solve the marketing problem.